-Creating transparency around your project can also prevent budget overruns; both the client and team members can help keep the project in the budget if they have access to relevant information.
+Creating transparency around your project can also prevent budget overruns; both the client and team members can help keep the project within the budget if they have access to relevant information.

 3. Communication issues

 Just as in life, communication is among the most important factors in successful project management, and having poor communication poses a huge and unnecessary risk.
-Choose good communication tools and explain them to your team at the outset of your project.
+Choose good project collaboration tools and explain them to your team at the outset of your project.

-Most teams utilize some combination of email, text messaging, a chat service, and/or a digital workspace.
+Most teams utilize some combination of email, text messaging, a chat service, and/or Google integrated apps.
 As the project manager, you should ensure everyone on the team can use the technology you’ve selected.
 Beyond the method of communication, make sure to be clear with expectations about response times and set a good example of professional communication style and tone.

 How to manage it: